 The castle was located on the southern side of the swampy valley, on an island formed in the middle of an artificial lake.
 This island, which is a natural elevation, had a rectangular shape with rounded corners and dimensions of 60 x 55 meters.
 At the southern shore and in the central part it was 6 meters high above the water level, while its banks formed a clear slope rising 3.5 meters above the lake level, although originally the water level was higher.
 At the same time, the island was clearly below the hills surrounding the lake from the south and east.

-The castle house had two or three residential levels, four rooms each.
+The castle house with interior dimensions of 9.8 x 32.8 meters, had two or three residential levels, four rooms each.
 The western part probably had a basement.
 The outer walls of the building were 2 meters thick, the same as the perimeter walls of the castle, while the southern wall, which was the facade from the courtyard, was slightly thinner and 1.8 meters thick, roughly the same as partition walls.
 Inside, two central ground floor rooms received rib vaults, and the outer rooms had wooden ceilings, in the eastern room based on one large beam and a central pole.
 The western chamber was probably heated by a furnace located in the basement, as evidenced by the channels draining warm air placed in the walls.
 Similar channels were found in the north wall between both eastern rooms.
 Communication was provided by stairs in one of the central rooms and a passage on the second floor in the southeast corner leading to the wall-walk in the crown of the defensive wall.

 Guerquin B., Zamki w Polsce, Warszawa 1984.

 Leksykon zamków w Polsce, red.
 L.Kajzer, Warszawa 2003.

 Kajzer L. Zamki i dwory obronne w Polsce centralnej, Warszawa 2004.